 message from the headmaster

-Welcome to the 41st Annual Water Polo Tournament
+Welcome to the 43rd Annual Water Polo Tournament

-• Eugene Marx, our esteemed Sports Director
+• Eugene Marx, Sports Director

-• Ms Derron van Eeden, the organizer of this event
+• Ms Derron van Eeden, Event Organiser

 HEADMASTER